Taxation of international executives

 Is there any Relief for Foreign Taxes in Hungary?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?

-Where a double tax treaty exists between Hungary and another country, and if the treaty permits it, Hungary can aggregate foreign-source income for tax purposes, according to domestic law.
+Where a double tax treaty exists between Hungary and another country/jurisdiction, and if the treaty permits it, Hungary can aggregate foreign-source income for tax purposes, according to domestic law.
 Exemption with progression applies which means that exempted income is still taken into account when determining the effective Hungarian tax rate on other income.
 Due to the flat rate tax regime, exemption with progression is no longer applicable.
 Foreign taxed income is exempted and not taken into consideration at the tax calculation for non-Hungarian resident individuals.

-Where there is no double tax treaty between Hungary and the concerned foreign country, the tax can be credited against Hungarian tax liability is 90 percent of the tax paid abroad but may not exceed the tax calculated with the Hungarian tax rate.
+Where there is no double tax treaty between Hungary and the concerned foreign country/jurisdiction, the tax can be credited against Hungarian tax liability is 90 percent of the tax paid abroad but may not exceed the tax calculated with the Hungarian tax rate.

 What are the general tax credits that may be claimed in Hungary?
 Please list below.